slatedocs/slate/source/index.html.md

 X-Signature: t=1492774577, v1=5257a869e7ecebeda32affa62cdca3fa51cad7e77a0e56ff536d0ce8e108d8bd
 ```

-Filmmakers signs all webhook events by including a signature in each event's header.
+All webhook events are signed by including a signature in each event's header.
 This allows you to verify that the events were sent by Filmmakers, not by a third party.
-The same Api key that you use to send Api requests is also used as secret to sign webhook events.
+The Api key is used as secret to sign webhook events.
 Signatures are generated using a hash-based message authentication code (HMAC) with SHA-256.

 The `X-Signature` header included in each signed event contains a timestamp and one signature.
 The timestamp is prefixed by `t=`, and the signature is prefixed by a scheme.
 Schemes start with `v`, followed by an integer.
-Currently, the only valid live signature scheme is `v1`.
+Currently, the only signature scheme is `v1`.

 You can verify the signature on your side as follows (see example on the right in Ruby):